We can’t argue with free money, and we guess you can’t either.

 However, some of these cards have a penalty APR that kicks in when you pay late, and that’s what separates the best from the worst:

-The Discover card wins out here because it’s best APR is two percent better than the Freedom Unlimited and Quicksilver; none of the three have penalty APR’s either.
+The Discover card wins out here because it’s best APR is two percent better than the Quicksilver, Cash Rewards and AmEx and it doesn’t have a penalty APR.

 To give you an idea of how much APR matters, we’ll need to frame it in the context of the average debt a person with a credit card balance has: $16,000 over about four cards.
 Per card balance: $4,000.

-Over the course of a year, a difference in APR of 2% will cost you $80 a year on a $4,000 balance.
-So, you can see why the Discover it’s best APR (11.24%) can save you a nice chunk of change compared to the rest (13.24%).
+Over the course of a year, a difference in APR of 2% will cost you $80 a year on a monthly $4,000 balance.
+So, you can see why the Discover it’s best APR (11.99%) can save you a nice chunk of change compared to the rest (13.99%).

 Perks are those benefits you get from a card that aren’t part of the intro offers.
 We narrowed down this category even further by not allowing perks available on more than one card.

-For example, both the AmEx Blue Cash and the Citi Quicksilver have travel and shopping protection, so those perks cancelled each other out:
+For example, both the AmEx Blue Cash and the Citi Quicksilver have travel and shopping protection, so those perks canceled each other out:

 - Citi Double Cash: Price Rewind